Peng Cheng (serial killer): Final murder

-Another person who approached Cheng because of his business was another old classmate, Li Sanwei, an employee at the local nitrogen fertilizer factory.
-The two eventually became close friends, and after listening to Li complain about his low wage for some time, Cheng asked him if he was willing to be recruited for a quick money-making scheme.
+Another person who approached Peng because of his business was another old classmate, Li Sanwei, an employee at the local nitrogen fertilizer factory.
+The two eventually became close friends, and after listening to Li complain about his low wage for some time, Peng asked him if he was willing to be recruited for a quick money-making scheme.
 Li then said that as long as it would make money, he was willing to do anything, and immediately agreed.
-Zhang soon informed Cheng that he had managed to gather the 1.5 million yuan and that the money was at his house.
+Zhang soon informed him that he had managed to gather the 1.5 million yuan and that the money was at his house.
 He offered Zhang to visit him one day so they could make the deal.

-On 7 January 1995, Cheng invited Li and Zhang to his house to have dinner.
+On 7 January 1995, Peng invited Li and Zhang to his house to have dinner.
 After eating, he prepared strong tea laced with sleeping pills and gave it to Zhang, who soon faded into unconsciousness.
 As an initiation ritual, he gave a shotgun to Li and told him to kill Zhang, but Li refused and returned the shotgun.
-Cheng then shot Zhang in the head, killing him instantly.
-The pair then dragged his body to the backyard and buried it hastily, before they traveled to his house to get the money.
-To Cheng's surprise, however, he only found a few hundred yuan.
+Peng then shot Zhang in the head, killing him instantly.
+The pair then dragged his body to the backyard and buried it hastily, before they travelled to his house to get the money.
+To Peng's surprise, however, he only found a few hundred yuan.
 Believing that Zhang had likely hidden it somewhere, he thought of asking his wife, but as asking directly would make it seem suspicious, he thought up a plan to extract information from her.